 Check your Title & Meta Descriptions

 Each page that you have on your website should have a Title and Meta Description.
 The title of your page should be no longer that 75 characters, or 512 pixels.
 This is because after 512 pixels of content the Title may be changed or cut short.
-The same can be said of Meta Descriptions longer than 165 characters.
-Whilst these will not necessarily negatively impact your site in terms of search engine visibility, it has been demonstrated to have a negative effect on how often your site is clicked from the results.
-So to optimize for when any of your pages are displayed on a search engine ensure you have a title and meta description the right length.
+The same can be said of Meta Descriptions longer than 300-320 characters.

 You should check through these and ensure that there aren’t any pages that you don’t want displayed on Google.
 For example, if you found an empty page that was indexed you should either no index that page on the platform that your website is run or ask your developer to do it for you.